Integrity is one of the five values of MBDA.

 Reporters can also use our whistle-blowing line which comes in the form of an email that goes to the VP Human Resources and the Group General Counsel.
 The email address is [email protected].
 The identity of the person using the whistle-blowing line is kept confidential.
 Irrespective of the channel of speaking-up that was used by the reporter, all reports are treated seriously and fairly as per our Allegation Policy and good-faith reporters and witnesses are protected by an anti-retaliation principle.

 MBDA is engaged in the fight against corruption because corruption hinders economic growth, diverts tax revenues, stales democracy, destroys trust and ruins equality.
 We therefore prohibit any kind of corruption, whether public or private, direct or indirect, passive or active, including facilitation payments.

-Our program is designed at Group level and deployed in our different countries and legal entities worldwide.
-Our program is classical in nature: identification and control of the risks; drafting and implementation of adequate policies and procedures; communication and training actions, detection and remediation.
+Our programme is designed at Group level and deployed in our different countries and legal entities worldwide.
+Our programme is classical in nature: identification and control of the risks; drafting and implementation of adequate policies and procedures; communication and training actions, detection and remediation.